 In fact, without a clear understanding of the field, adding any real value to organizations is impossible.

-If there is a buzzword that gets people worked up today, it is “Data Science”.
-Just say the word and you will get a lecture on how it is the future.
-But among all those lectures on the emergence of the field, there is very little that anyone ever does to explain what it really is.
+Among all the lectures on the emergence of the field, there is very little that anyone ever does to explain what it really is.

 Consequently, many people are not really talking about Data Science when they think they are.
 So, really there is a vicious loop of misinformation that emerges and circulates among masses about the true essence of the concept.